 Dive at Coki beach, cows and calf’s, and tunnels of thatch dive sites for more variety.
 Beginners can also get in on the fun and even learn how to scuba through certified-professional divers on the island.

 11. Magens Beach

 Longing for a perfect beach day?
 Then enjoy one at St. Thomas.
-This island has plenty of beaches, you would have to visit the island for a longer period to experience them all.
-Among the four best is Magen’s Bay beach, Sapphire Beach, Lindquist Beach and Coki beach.
+This island has plenty of beaches, and you would have to visit the island for a more extended period to experience them all.
+Among the four best is Magen’s Bay beach, Sapphire Beach, Lindquist Beach, and Coki beach.

 Find all your beach accessories for your cruise from Amazon right here.